 Remember that your sin is against God first!
 He felt it first!
 It was his law you broke!
 It was his grace that you trampled underfoot.
-That to me is what God is trying to communicate to us from the cross.
-“This is how your self-indulgence has impacted me” He is saying.
+To me, that is what God is trying to communicate to us from the cross.
+“This is how your self-indulgence has impacted me,” he is saying.
 “You broke my heart!”
 That is deep!
 That is love at a whole new level!
 He made an open display of your sin so that you don’t have to hide anymore.
-If you can honestly face the cross you can honestly face your wife, and hear whatever she needs to say, and own all the damage you have caused, and patiently wait for whatever healing she needs to experience before she can even think of getting close again.
+If you can honestly face the cross, you can honestly face your wife, hear whatever she needs to say, own all the damage you have caused, and patiently wait for whatever healing she needs to experience before she can even think of getting close again.

-Finally, I would say, with Paul, “Love… hopes all things, endures all things” (1 Cor.
-13:7).
+Finally, I would say, with Paul, “Love… hopes all things, endures all things” (1 Corinthians 13:7, ESV).
 You don’t want to give up hope.
 You want to continue to believe that God will do a work.
 And he will do a work in your life and in your marriage.
 It just might not look like the way you want it to look!
 You have to trust him no matter what the outcome.

 I mentioned in my last post (here) that one of the most devastating things that impacted your wife when your sexual sin finally came out in the open was this fact: You were living a double life.
 You lived one way in front of her, and you lived another way behind her back.
 That type of secrecy in a marriage causes great damage.